psousasa/yt-summaries/README.md

 * Ingestion pipeline
     * [x] 2 points: Automated ingestion with a Python script or a special tool (e.g., Mage, dlt, Airflow, Prefect)
 * Monitoring
-    * [ ] 0 points: No monitoring
-    * [ ] 1 point: User feedback is collected OR there's a monitoring dashboard
-    * [ ] 2 points: User feedback is collected and there's a dashboard with at least 5 charts
+    * [x] 2 points: User feedback is collected and there's a dashboard with at least 5 charts
 * Containerization
     * [x] 2 points: Everything is in docker-compose
 * Reproducibility